Your Leadership Skills alone can’t run a Non Profit Successfully -

-In this interview, we speak with Mrs. Adesola Oyebamiji Adegbola, the Founder and Team Lead of Passion for the Needy Initiative (PNI) as she shares her thought on leading a Non profit organisation, the challenges involved and her plans for the future.
+In this interview, we speak with Mrs. Adesola Oyebamiji Adegbola, the Founder and Team Lead of Passion for the Needy Initiative (PNI).
+Today, she shares her thoughts on leading a Non profit organisation, the challenges involved and her plans for the future.

-Popularly known as Noblequeen, Mrs Adesola shows perspective on believers leading NGOs and how it's important to be led by God rather than depend on mental or leadership capacities.
+Popularly known as Noblequeen, Mrs Adesola, in this interview, also shows a unique perspective on believers leading NGOs and how it's important to be led by God rather than depend on mental or leadership capacities.

 1. Can we meet you?

 Guest: My name is Adesola Oyebamiji Adegbola and I am the team lead for passion for the needy initiative.
-For close to a decade, I have led my team to carry out community outreaches in remote communities revealing to them the life that can be had in Christ Jesus, and providing growth and sustainability platforms for over 1000 children, the elderly and single mothers.
+For close to a decade, I have led my team to carry out community outreaches in remote communities revealing to them, the life that they can have in Christ Jesus, while providing growth and sustainability platforms for over 1000 children, the elderly and single mothers.

 2. Please tell us more about the mission and vision of the Passion for the Needy Initiative (PNI)